 A two-time Meteor Award winner for Best Folk/Trad act John is one of the most accomplished songwriters in Ireland.
 With an extensive back catalogue beginning with the 1997 album The Wells of the World, his songs have been covered by Christy Moore, Sharon Shannon, Sean Keane and many others.
 Twelve albums later, John is set to release his first independent album in 20 years, 100 Snow White Horses.

 Recorded in London with Pauline Scanlon and produced by John Reynolds the album is inspired by John’s travels around Ireland.
 The decision to release the album independently allowed for a greater sense of creative freedom and these new songs are full of poetry, Irish mythology and wonder.
-100 Snow White Horses will be released at the end of 2020.
+100 Snow White Horses will be released on April 2nd 2021.

 100 SNOW WHITE HORSES